 - If you’re starting with raw butternut squash, cut squash in half lengthwise, scoop out the seeds and membrane.
 Place halves on a parchment-lined baking sheet.
 Melt 2 tbsp butter and baste over cut sides of squash, salt and pepper cut sides.
 Roast in the oven at 425° for 45-60 minutes, cut sides up.
-When squash is tender when pierced with a fork, remove from oven, set aside to cool.
+When squash is tender when pierced with a fork, remove from oven and set aside to cool.
 Turn oven down to 400°.

 - If starting with pre-cooked butternut squash, preheat oven to 400°.
-Place sheet of parchment on a baking sheet.
+Place sheet of parchment on a baking sheet, set aside.

 - Heat 1 1/2 tbsp olive oil in a skillet over medium heat.
 Add garlic, cook for 1 minute.
 Add onion, cook for 5 minutes or until translucent.
 Set aside to cool.